This is part of the 'Cultural Flux' series, article 1 of 3.

 In light of this realisation, last summer we planted 35 native wildflowers seeds and three grasses at the bottom of our garden, being especially mindful of the variety of seeds that would flourish in this area— difficult to grow much because of the partial shade caused by a large overhanging tree and poor soil quality.
 For me this represented hope, creativity and the very act of tilling, cultivating, sowing and tending being a grounding experience.
 The whole process of which taught me some useful lessons that seem highly relevant here.

 Imagination is our ability to conceive new ideas, concepts and images that were not previously wholly perceived in our external reality, nor present to our senses.
 Take my simple example of planting a wildflower area — there were many possibilities and several options we explored beforehand.
 The entire process was vividly imagined, conceived and then brought into reality.
-So too are the great feats in human progress and exploration such as sending men to the moon and now the Mars - SpaceX mission to make man multi-planetary.
+So too are the great feats in human progress and exploration such as sending men to the moon.
 Again, these are very visceral and tangible achievements but now on a cosmic level.

 Similarly, Yuval Noah in his book ‘Sapiens’ describes ‘culture’ as creating and recreating imagined orders.
 Our ability to do so as humans gives us a unique evolutionary advantage, enabling us to cooperate effectively at scale.
 Over time diverse imagined realities have resulted in diverse ways of thinking, belief systems, values and behavioural norms.
 Just think about the stories, myths and archetypes you were told about as children and how we continue to pass these down to future generations.
 Yet, this is not a static process but a dynamic one.